ORCA Engines: 113/132 and 139 EVO and 126/139 Twin Cam

 Hey! we're seven years into the TC era and some chassis are set up for the TC motors like your underpowered bagger FLH/T/Road King/Glide as well as the DYNAs.
 If you want to transplant 150 hp into these this is the way to go.
 Two cams, one cam what's the difference....they are still 45 degree 100 year old dinosaurs.
 150 hp will get rid of the pesky GL1500's however.

-This is where you are going to put the three phase Compufire charging system because we're going to make you buy it.
-25 amps at idle and 40 amps after that.
+This is where you are going to put a 40 to 50 AMP three phase charging system because we're going to make you buy it.
+25 amps at idle and 40-50 amps after that.
 Your RSR Closed Loop EFi System needs a stable electrical voltage.

 ORCA TC Cylinders and Pistons

 4 3/8" Bore with .927" pins.
 Lightweight pistons with optional moly coating on the skirts.
 Cast in liners to assure maximum heat dissipation for a street engine.
 No billet crap.
 Your basic 150hp street engine package to make your FLT/H or DYNA fly.
 Additional slots in liners are for piston oilers.

 126 TC ORCA: 4.375" bore and 4.1875" stroke, and S&S Forged Rods (.927" Piston Pins).
 1.500" Race Crank Pin.
 SA big valve, raised port, four bolt heads.
 11.0:1 (Normally Aspirated) or 9.0:1 (Turbo).
 Valve sizes 2.220" Inlet and 1.800" Exhaust.
 Single plug with electric compression releases on normally aspirated high compression motors.
 Dual spark plugs on lower compression turbo motors.